jcaillon/valet/tests.d/lib-command/results.approved.md

 ko, missing a value for the option 4

-❯ `command::parseFunctionArguments selfMock2 arg1 arg2 -4`
+❯ `command_parseFunctionArguments selfMock2 arg1 arg2 -4`

 Returned variables: